We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 And we're giving it away because we have so much damn liberal guilt over it.

-If we ever do slip from being number one superpower, it is going to be precisely because not because anybody's beaten us, but because we have so hamstrung ourselves with restrictions and obstacles on progress.
+And if we ever do slip from being number one superpower, it is going to be precisely not because anybody's beaten us, but because we have so hamstrung ourselves with restrictions and obstacles on progress.

-Other nations are not going to do this and uh do that and they're gonna race past us.
+Other nations are not going to do this and do that.

 And the only way to limit that from happening is to limit the scope and power of liberalism.